AaltoML/kalman-jax/README.md

 - extend to multi-output/multi-dimensional case
 - make predict() method automatically return test NLPD
 - make it so that when a filtering method is chosen, run_model() only runs the forward filter
+- implement getters and setters for parameters that involve softplus mapping
+- PL marginal likelihood approximation